 Such a violent death brought cameras and journalists to our door.
 It was my first experience with the press, and set the tone for what I know about the media today.
 I learned that some media outlets can handle issues with respect, while others just want the sensational story.
 “Blue Suicide” was not a common occurrence where we lived, and it was a heartbreaking lesson of what can happen to a life lost in addiction.

 My mother will never say the police killed her child.
 If it somehow comes up, she says drugs killed him, and it is the truth.
 Watching my parents handle losing a child, respectfully approaching the police and apologizing to them that they had to do something so awful because it was necessary, was heartbreaking.
-I was 14 when my brother was killed and the statistics of marriages staying together after something so horrific as the loss of a child is extremely high.
+I was 14 when my brother was killed and the statistics of marriages ending in divorce after something so horrific as the loss of a child is extremely high.
 My parents’ marriage was always strong, but they ended up leaning on each other after this in a bond that seemed even stronger than before.

 It gave me a surreal feeling to turn 26 this year.
 My brother died at 25.
 It felt like I was on borrowed time.
 Even though my life is my own, I realize I am now older than my sibling was at the time of his death.
 This is devastating and motivating at the same time.
 I started thinking a lot about my parents recently, because I am a mother now.
 They carry sadness daily.
 It becomes a new sense of normal for the whole family.
 Always in the back of our minds is a thought that one of our own is missing.
 I think a lot about the fact that my children will never get to meet their uncle, and Brian will never get to know who Johnny was, but must understand his personality through our stories.
 Seeing the similarities of my brother in my nephews and my own children is hard enough, but to know my parents are watching their son in their grandchildren is bittersweet.
 Losing a child is a wound I understand cannot be compared to anything in this world.
 It is a very unfair part of life that my parents have to experience.
 Even what should be joyful occasions will remind my mother of her senseless loss.
 I unexpectedly ran into my brother’s best childhood friend at Disneyland (it had been years since we last saw each other) a couple days ago and I texted a photo of all of us together and sent it to my mom.
 As happy as she was to see time moving on and the rest of us thriving, it was a painful reminder to her.

 The most troublesome thing for me is the guilt involved in the loss of a child.
 It is a toxic and undeserving guilt but, no matter what, your mind goes to what you could have done differently when an outcome so tragic like this occurs.
 As parents, we are all going to make mistakes.
 There should be no guilt in this because it is part of life, and as long as we are trying our best and making thoughtful, loving decisions we need to accept that we are not perfect and life isn’t perfect.
 However, my mom also has to live with the guilt that she didn’t get to parent the way she felt was right because of societal pressures.
-She should be able to look back and think, “I made every decision based off of what I thought was right for MY CHILD at that time.”
+She should be able to look back and think, “I made every decision based off of what I thought was right for my child at that time.”
 She and my dad can’t say that because we live in a bullying culture.
 That infuriates me.
 Would the outcome have been different if she had felt free to make the choices she and my dad felt were right for my brother?
 I don’t think so.
 There are so many factors that led to what happened, but that is not the point.
 The point is that there is unnecessary guilt from giving in to pressure from strangers and a society that does not know who you or your children are on a personal level.
 Blanket statements about parenting are destructive.
 We need to start realizing this as a culture.

 Daily, mothers are shamed, pressured, and guilted into making parenting choices they don’t feel are right for their children.
 Anyone who ridicules parenting styles they don’t understand is speaking out of total ignorance.
 The most obnoxious make the most noise.
 Unfortunately criticism and ignorant statements can cause mothers to make choices that are not for the good of their child or their family, but rather because they are so ostracized by their communities.